 Internal individuals who are already auditors or those who are being trained to be auditors might be chosen as auditors.
 If you wish, you can seek outside assistance.
 You have complete freedom to choose as long as these persons are not evaluating anything they helped design or implement.

 To protect the three pillars of internal auditing: expertise, objectivity, and impartiality, it is normal practice to outsource this job.

 What is the ISO 27001 internal audit process?

-In general, a timetable or gantt chart must be created prior to starting the ISO 27001 internal audit process as this will help employees reserve their time accordingly and not during periods of high business activity.
+Generally, a timetable or Gantt chart must be created before starting the ISO 27001 internal audit process, as this will help employees reserve their time accordingly and not during periods of high business activity.

 This is especially important for organisations that are exposed to regulatory and customer audits on a frequent basis and wish to prevent 'audit fatigue.'

 When conducting the audit, organisational sectors that are identified as important on the risk assessment report should be given more attention at first during the internal audit process.
 Similarly, if at all possible, avoid conducting lengthy audits of certain organisational sectors to prevent concerns that certain departments or activities are being singled out or ignored.

 It is also important that the audit is recorded, usually in the form of a report that details who was contacted, what was said, and, most crucially, what evidence was discovered, as well as a summary of the results.
 It should also include:

 - Nonconformities identified, if any

 - Opportunities for improvement